google/clusterfuzzlite/docs/running-clusterfuzzlite/gitlab.md

 ```
 {% endraw %}

-For self-managed Gitlab instances, you may also wish to set [tags](https://docs.gitlab.com/runner/#tags)
+For self-managed GitLab instances, you may also wish to set [tags](https://docs.gitlab.com/runner/#tags)
 to select a relevant runner.

 Optionally, edit the following variables to customize your settings: